GunnarSchmidtmann/Teaching/README.md

 # Teaching
-Two demos to understand simple data processing and plotting in Matlab and Python (including histogram and Gaussian fit).
+Two demos to understand simple data processing and plotting in Matlab and Python (Matplotlib & Seaborn) (including histogram and Gaussian fit).